Our Mission

 Since 2005 Bridge of Hope has been serving God in the Guatemalan mountain villages of the Ixil Triangle that were devastated by a 36-year civil war.
 Building on the foundation of it’s predecessor’s more than 20 years’ experience, BOH is rebuilding lives in the name of Jesus Christ through feeding programs, Bible education in the native Ixil language, building houses and micro-economic investment.

-Serving more than 100,000 meals during the course of the last 6 years, Bridge of Hope has provided daily nutrition and Bible education to 85 children in the villages of Chisis and San Antonio.
-Bridge of Hope has built 102 houses in 6 villages, and invested in micro-economics to foster self-sustaining environments.
+Serving more than 250,000 meals during the course of the last 10 years, Bridge of Hope has provided daily nutrition and Bible education to 85 children in the villages of Chisis and San Antonio, and weekly nutrition to the widows of Juil.
+Bridge of Hope has built more than 400 houses in 12 villages, built a school for Bible Study, and invested in micro-economics to foster self-sustaining environments.

 With your help Bridge of Hope can continue to restore this desperate and impoverished region.
 100% of donations go directly to fund the program of your choice.
 No administrative or overhead expenses are taken from individual or corporate donations.